MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/preview-features-trial.md

 ## Visual Studio Code for Web to edit Power Pages websites

 We’ll remove the current inline code editing experience and replace it with [Visual Studio Code for Web](https://code.visualstudio.com/docs/editor/vscode-web).
 Developers will be able to open code in Visual Studio Code for the Web and make changes with zero footprint experience for editing page code.
-This feature will also enable paging&mdash;making changes to pages, custom CSS, inline content snippet, header and footer template through a code editing experience.
+This feature will also enable paging&mdash;making changes to pages, custom CSS, inline content snippets, header and footer templates through a code editing experience.